pebble-dev/developer.rebble.io/source/_guides/tools-and-resources/developer-connection.md

   ![](/images/guides/publishing-tools/enable-dev-android-4.png =300x)

-* If using the `pebble` tool, make note of the 'Server IP'.
-If using CloudPebble, this will be handled automatically.
+* Make note of the 'Server IP' and use it with the `--phone` argument.

 ## iOS Instructions